J. M. Dent

 Joseph Malaby Dent (30 August 1849 – 9 May 1926) was a British book publisher who produced the Everyman's Library series.
+He founded the firm J.M.
+Dent and Company in 1888.

 Early life

-Dent was born in Darlington in what is now part of the Grade II listed Britannia Inn.
-After a short and unsuccessful stint as an apprentice printer he took up bookbinding.
-At the age of fifteen he gave a talk on James Boswell's Life of Johnson which would be the first book printed in the Everyman's Library.
-Around 1896 he began publishing high-quality limited editions of literary classics in the Temple Classics series.
+Dent was born in Darlington, England, in what is now part of the Grade II listed Britannia Inn.
+After a short and unsuccessful stint as an apprentice printer, he took up bookbinding.
+At the age of fifteen, he gave a talk on James Boswell's Life of Johnson, which would be the first book printed in the Everyman's Library.